JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 ﻿# FlexiAlertBlocks
 FlexiAlertBlocks contain tangential content, such as extra information and warnings.
-The FlexiAlertBlocks extension facilitates consistent presentation of different types of tangential content.
+They facilitate consistent presentation of different types of tangential content.
 For example, warnings may be rendered in red boxes with exclamation marks as icons.

 ## Basic Syntax